OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 The `src/taskpane/taskpane.ts` file contains code that runs when the user chooses buttons in the task pane.
 They use the AccountManager class to get tokens or user information depending on which button is chosen.

 The `src/taskpane/msgraph-helper.ts` file contains code to construct and make a REST call to the Microsoft Graph API.

+## Security reporting

+If you find a security issue with our libraries or services, report the issue to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as you can provide.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](https://aka.ms/bugbounty) program.
+Don't post security issues to [GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-android/issues) or any other public site.
+We'll contact you shortly after receiving your issue report.
+We encourage you to get new security incident notifications by visiting [Microsoft technical security notifications](https://technet.microsoft.com/security/dd252948) to subscribe to Security Advisory Alerts.

 ## Questions and feedback